vlOd2/QuickGL/README.md

 # QuickGL
-Straightforward GLFW, OpenGL, OpenAL and LibUI bindings for C# targeting .NET 8<br>
+Straightforward GLFW, OpenGL and OpenAL bindings for C# targeting .NET 8<br>

-The main goal is to keep the experience as similar to C/C++ as possible<br>
+# Bindings
+The bindings are automatically generated based on the official GLFW, AL/ALC headers and OpenGL registry<br>
+You may generate your own custom bindings using `QGLBindingsGen` and replace the contents of the `Bindings` folder

+# State
-This meant exporting the bindings with pointers, so **unsafe code is required**
+Bindings are currently exported with pointers, so **unsafe code is required**<br>

-> [!WARNING]
-> The LibUI bindings are currently experimental
+In the future, the bindings will have no unsafe code

 # Example
 More information is available on the wiki, but you can get a GLFW window and OpenGL context with just 5 lines of code: